What’s the problem really?

 Kayak outings to raise awareness

-The waste problem in the canal isn’t known to all.
-And yet, if you walk by the canal in the city center, you can always see trash floating.
-Any time of the day, any day of the week.
+The problems of the canal aren’t known to all, not even the floating trash.
+And yet, if you walk by the canal in the city centre, you can always see some – any time of the day, any day of the week.
 If it’s not fished out, it ends up in the Scheldt and further in the North Sea.
 Every year 8 million tons of plastic waste worldwide find their way into the oceans via rivers.
-This is a huge stream of waste, which is difficult to retreive once it is in the ocean.
-To raise awareness about this, we go out once a week with our kayaks to fish for plastic taking a new person along every time to reach as many people as possible.
+And of the three problems, that is the most visible one.
+The bad water quality and the lack of biodiversity are less obvious.
+To raise awareness about these issues, we organise kayak trips every week, always with new volunteers.
+The activity is open to all – families, friends, groups, schools, businesses and associations.

 The installation of a trash barrier

-The Port of Brussels has already undertaken several actions to tackle the waste problem in the canal.
-But the problem is bigger than their means and there is a need for a new solution.
-The canal is first and foremost a transportation route for boats.
+The Port of Brussels has already undertaken several actions to tackle the waste problem in the canal (trash collecting boats, litter traps) but they are not sufficient to contain the never-ending flow.
+Moreover, the canal is first and foremost a transportation route for boats.
 This makes it an even harder nut to crack.
 How do you stop the stream of waste without hindering the passage of the boats?
-The Molenbeek lock is therefore a perfect location.
-The doors of the locks are closed most of the time and the boats have to wait until they open.
-For this reason we are currently working on the installation of a barrier covering the whole width of the canal to stop the trash and lead it to the side where it can be taken out regularly.
-The barrier will open every time the boats have to pass.
-Click here for more information.
+We propose to install a mobile trash barrier covering the whole width of the canal to stop the trash and lead it to the side where it can be taken out regularly.
+A mechanism could be triggered by the lock operators to open it and let the boats pass.
+The Port of Brussels has launched a study to analyse the waste problem and will examine our proposal.
+Canal It Up is a member of the monitoring committee.

 The green islands